ENGN2912B-2018/ex06/README.md

 which ex06
 ```

-To remove this executable from your path, you simply need to delete it from your `~/bin` directory.
+To remove this executable from your path, you simply need to delete it from your `~/bin` directory using `rm ~/bin/ex06`.

-Note:  Installing the executable to your user 'bin' directory will create it, if it doesn't already exist.
+Note:  Installing the executable to your user 'bin' directory will create the directory, if it doesn't already exist.

 ## Debugging the CMake-generated Makefile